mandakan/life-compass/user_stories/user_story_1_4_visualize_life_compass.md

 ## ❓ Refinement Questions

 - Should we offer alternative visualization options (e.g., bar chart, line graph) to complement the radar chart?
+Not at this point but maybe later.
+Keep this in mind.
-- How should the visualization adapt for users with color vision deficiencies or other visual impairments? (e.g., use of color adjustments or patterns)
+- How should the visualization adapt for users with color vision deficiencies or other visual impairments? (e.g., use of color adjustments or patterns).
+According to accessability best practices.
 - What level of detail should be shown when a user hovers over or focuses on a specific data point in the radar chart?
+Importance, satisfaction and detail.
 - In scenarios with incomplete data, what fallback visualization or messaging should be displayed?
+Something simple.
 - What performance considerations should be taken into account for real-time updates, especially on lower-powered devices?
+None at this point.
 - Should the exported image or PDF include additional contextual information (e.g., legends, annotations)?
+Yes please.